manabie-com/togo/README.md

 ## Philosophy and Architecture

-- **Adaptive Minimalism**: *I always keep it as simple as possible, but with a highly decoupled structure we ensure high adaptivity and extensibility, on top of that minimal solid head start.
+- **Adaptive Minimalism**: *I always keep it as simple as possible, but with a highly decoupled structure it's ensure high adaptivity and extensibility, on top of that minimal solid head start.
 Things are implement only when they're absolutely needed*

 ## Get Start

+### Manual Way

 - Spin up a postgres container: `make postgres`
 - Create database: `make createdb`
 - Database migration via Golang-Migrate: `make migrateup`
 - Generate Go DB layer via SQLc: `make sqlc`
 - Generate Mocks layer via GoMock: `make mock`
-- Run tests!: `make test`
+- Run tests and populate data: `make test`
 - Run the backend: `make server`
 - See code coverage report: `make cover`
 - Make cover badger: `make badger`
+- Continue with the **API Walkthrough**
 - Check the `Makefile` for more commands!

+### Or With Docker Compose

+- Spin up the containers: `docker-compose up`
+- Run tests and populate data: `make test`
+- Continue with the **API Walkthrough**
+- Shut down the containers: `docker-compose down`

 ## Struggle with Installation?
 Here is my detailed guide